Christopher Clayton: Commands

 Clayton was promoted to commander on 31 December 1988, then to a captain on 31 December 1995.
 Clayton commanded the Type 22 frigate HMS Chatham during the 1997 Hong Kong handover ceremony.
 Hong Kong had been a British colony since 1841, but Britain's lease was due to finish and control was to be handed to the People's Republic of China.
 Chathams role was to act as guardship for the royal yacht HMY Britannia, Clayton said of the experience; "There is no sense of withdrawal, this is very much one professional armed forces handing over the protection and sovereignty of Hong Kong to another, the People's Liberation Army.
-So I look on it as a classic military evolution and one which we hope to do with some style, orderly and professionally."
+So I look on it as a classic military evolution and one which we hope to do with some style, orderly, and professionally."

 He became the first officer to hold the post of "Commodore Naval Aviation" (COMNA), he was based at Northwood Headquarters during this time.
-The post was created in 2000 to command the newly formed Joint Force Harrier.
-In 1998, the UK's recently elected labour government reassessed the country's defence needs and published their findings in a policy document titled the Strategic Defence Review.
-One of its key initiatives was a call for the amalgamation of both Royal Navy and RAF Harriers into one force.
-This would create a closer harmonization of common operating procedures and maintenance practice.
+This post directed the Royal Navy's anti-submarine helicopters.